Vampires vs the Bronx featured image

 Snakes on a Plane 2006, The Towering Inferno (1974), Lesbian Vampire Killers 2009.
 Joining this esteemed list is Vampires vs. the Bronx.

+Vampires vs. the Bronx is a horror comedy.
+It takes aim squarely at the family end of the film spectrum and as it features Vampires, and has a little gore.
 Like many films these days you may think that Vampires vs. the Bronx is based on a comic or graphic novel.
 In fact, it is an original screen play, written and directed by Osmany Rodriguez (famous for being a Saturday Night Live film segment director.)
 Originally slated for release by Universal Studios, Netflix picked up the distribution rights and started streaming it in October 2020.

 The Script/Screenplay